custom-discoveries/Cheetah/README.md

 -  Cheetah/bin\> . ./initCheetah.sh [^1]
 -  Cheetah will open with a welcome banner in the terminal, this will confirm that you have properly installed and initialized it.
 Now close Cheetah.

 [^1]: initCheetah will initialize your enviornment only for the session of the terminal window.
-You will need to change your startup script (.bashrc) to make the changes permanent.
+You will need to add $CHEETAH_PATH to startup script (.bashrc) to make the changes permanent.
 ### Using Cheetah on one of the Custom Discoveries TigerGraph examples below:
   - [BCBSA](https://github.com/custom-discoveries/BCBSA)
   - [Genealogy](https://github.com/custom-discoveries/Genealogy)